 Eric Philips OAM

 I am a polar adventurer dedicated to exploring the vast and varied icescapes that typify our polar regions.
 My outdoor career spans more than 40 years during which time I've worked professionally as an outdoor educator, sponsored polar adventurer and IPGA Polar Expedition Guide.
 As an adventurer I’ve visited every continent on Earth, often leading lightweight and self-supported expeditions to remote areas.
-I've pioneered four new routes/variations to the South Pole and was the first Australian, together with companion Jon Muir, to ski to both the North and South Poles, locations that I've since visited dozens of times as a polar adventurer and guide.
+I've pioneered four new routes/variations to the South Pole and was the first Australian, together with companion Jon Muir, to ski to both the North and South Poles, locations that I've since visited dozens of times as a polar explorer and guide.

 In 1991 I wrote the book, Icetrek.
 The Bitter Journey to the South Pole and my expeditions have produced four internationally-screened documentary films, most notably, the Emmy Award-winning Greenland production, Chasing the Midnight Sun.